Mind-Blowing Cloud Formations You Probably Haven’t Seen Before

-Various cloud formations might be one of the most beautiful and romantic sights in nature, but these masses of liquid droplets is also a complex and scientifically interesting phenomena.
-Regardless of the shape and the looks of the cloud, they’re all made of the same thing – condensed water or ice.
+Various cloud formations might be one of the most beautiful and romantic sights in nature.
+Still, these masses of liquid droplets is also a complex and scientifically interesting natural phenomenon.
+The interesting fact is that regardless of the shape and the looks of the cloud, they’re all made of the same thing – condensed water or ice.
 When the sun heats the ground, warm air starts to evaporate and rise towards the sky.
 Once these water vapor particles cluster together, a cloud is formed.
 If it is being joined by more water crystals and keeps growing, it will eventually reach us on the ground as rain or snow.
-Otherwise the cloud simply evaporates into the thin air.
+Otherwise, the clouds simply evaporate into thin air.

-Even though different cloud formations might seem random and indescribable to you, there’s a whole cloud classification system that’s uniform worldwide.
-Luke Howard, British manufacturing chemist and an amateur meteorologist, was the first to introduce a nomenclature system for clouds back 1802.
-Today clouds are categorized based on their shape, altitude, process of formation and other features.
+Even though all the beautiful cloud formations might seem random and indescribable to you, there’s a whole cloud classification system that’s uniform worldwide.
+Luke Howard, British manufacturing chemist and an amateur meteorologist, was the first to introduce a nomenclature system for clouds back in 1802.
+Today clouds are categorized based on their shape, altitude, the process of formation, and other features.

-Luckily you don’t need to be a meteorologist or a science fan to appreciate the beauty of differently shaped and colored clouds.
-Here’s a selection of some stunning cloud pictures – we bet that among them you’ll find some cloud formations that you’ve never actually seen before!
+Luckily, you don’t need to be a meteorologist or a science fan to appreciate the beauty of a cloudy sky.
+Here’s a selection of some stunning cloud photos – we bet that among them you’ll find some weir cloud formations that you’ve never actually seen before!

 Inspired by: twistedsifter.com